 With choreography, video/photography by artist Christopher Ash, music by Composer Michael Fleming, and dance artists Justine Cooper, Jonathan Mitchell, Ivonne Kalter, Emma O’Kane and Jack Webb, it is a process of detection and consists of three unique cycles made up of Daily, Weekly, and Residual Practices:

-Daily practice will begin with an interview of a member of the public – from anesthesiologists to zookeepers – diverse subjects will be recorded and photographed.
+Daily practice will include an interview of a member of the public – from anesthesiologists to zookeepers – diverse subjects will be recorded and photographed.
 Nuance, detail, subtle themes and contrasts picked up by the camera will be explored and studied in order to construct a new piece of art work.
 Their physical narratives will be deconstructed to inform new choreography created each afternoon.

 Weekly practice will culminate each Sunday in a choreographic response to the daily interviews: a performance of new choreography and composition featuring the full cast of dancers with music and projection.
 Each week will see new developments diversify and grow into an entire cycle of new dance, film, photography and music culminating in a presentation on Sunday 3 December.